1. Quick Start¶

-Another interesting thing that we want to demonstrate in this introductory section is the possibility of using the library for computing the functions in different backends and with different devices, knowing that the operations should be executed in the same device where the array was created.
+We want to highlight the possibility of using the library for computing the functions in different backends and with different devices, knowing that the operations should be executed in the same device where the array was created.

 The output is the next one:

-Another important fact is that, by default, the data type used is floating point of 32 bits in order to not have problems with the different devices, but it can be changed deliberately.
+Note that the data type used by default is floating point of 32 bits in order to avoid problems with the different devices, but it can be changed deliberately.

 The available data types are the next ones:

 |f64||64 bits Double|

 |c64||64 bits Complex|